sanjeevbhusal/100-Days-Of-DevOps/linux/File Type.md

 /lib and /lib64 stores files/libraries that are used/imported by other programs.
 /usr stores all the additional programs of the userland(used by a user).Example: Chrome, vi editor etc /var stores all the logs of the system as well as cached data.

+If you want to search for a file in linux, you can simply run `find [path of the directory] --name [filename]`